-If you look at AWS’s bill above, you’ll notice that it clearly indicates the amount due, the period that the bill covers, as well as detailed information and a graph depicting services used.
+If you look at AWS Cost from the above bill, you’ll notice that it clearly indicates the amount due, the period that the bill covers, as well as detailed information and a graph depicting services used.
 It also includes important additional notifications for the customer.

 This is an excellent example because the bill itself answers almost every question the customer could have.
 This makes for a good customer experience and relieves your support team from having to provide additional information or resolve a potential complaint.

 A good billing and user management solution like Regpack can take the headache out of payment collection and help you streamline some aspects of your work.